Hit Maker!: Burt Bacharach Plays the Burt Bacharach Hits

-Hit Maker!: Burt Bacharach Plays the Burt Bacharach Hits is the debut album by American composer Burt Bacharach.
+Hit Maker!: Burt Bacharach Plays the Burt Bacharach Hits is the debut album by the American composer Burt Bacharach.
 The album was recorded in London, with uncredited vocals by the Breakaways, and the musicians included Jimmy Page, John Paul Jones, Big Jim Sullivan, and members of the Ted Heath band.

-Originally issued by Kapp Records in 1965, it was reissued in 1968 as Burt Bacharach Plays His Hits.
-After Kapp Records was consolidated with its co-owned labels into MCA Records, it was reissued on the MCA label in 1973.
+Kapp Records first released the album around April 1965.
+That October, the label reissued the album as The Man!, adding "What's New Pussycat?" and "My Little Red Book" to the track listing.
+In 1969, the label reissued the album again, re-titling it Burt Bacharach Plays His Hits.
+This reissue, with a woman on a red cover, featured in Austin Powers: International Man of Mystery.

 Track listing

 All tracks composed by Burt Bacharach and Hal David.